Same-sex marriage (SSM) in Kentucky.

 Love had needed heart surgery scheduled in mid-2013 which had to be delayed so that Ysunza could obtain the necessary authority to make decisions for Love in the event of a medical emergency.
 If they had been able to be married, he would have automatically had that authority.

 Blanchard and James testified that they were deterred from adopting children because, as an unmarried same-sex couple, they have been unable to jointly adopt.
 Either Blanchard or James could adopt a child, but the other partner would not be considered a second parent.
+At most, the state would consider him a friend of the child.

 Lawyers hired by the state attempted to justify the ban on the basis that only an opposite-sex couple can naturally procreate.
 They argued that this tends to promote "... long-term economic stability through stable birth rates."
 Judge Heyburn rejected this argument saying that to ban marriage by same-sex couples: